JensKnipper/personal-blog/_posts/2021-04-15-basic-authentication-with-traefik.md

 This example resolves to the credentials with both username and password `test`.

-If you now start the service and navigate to `whoami.localhost` you will be prompted to type in the credentials.
+If you now start the services with `docker-compose up` and navigate to `whoami.localhost` you will be prompted to type in the credentials.
 After successfull login you should be able to access the containers content.

 ### Password hashing